Methodology

 Education related broadcasting

-These estimates are based on publicly available figures from annual reports from the BBC, Channel 4, and the Open University; where this data is not available, the figures are assumed constant from the previous year as with the BBC education related broadcasting figure for 2019 and 2020.
+These estimates are based on publicly available figures from annual reports from the BBC (opens in a new tab), Channel 4 (opens in a new tab), and the Open University (opens in a new tab); where this data is not available, the figures are assumed constant from the previous year as with the BBC education related broadcasting figure for 2019 and 2020.
 These broadcasters account for the majority of education-related broadcasting.

 Using annual accounts and OFCOM (opens in a new tab)reports, it is possible to estimate education related broadcasting revenue.
 As OFCOM data on broadcasting revenue was not available for both 2019 and 2020, figures for these years have been assumed constant from 2018.